 This is also famous as Shungu Mbili and lies between Mafia and Tanzania just within its Marine Park.
 On its other part, you will find Robinson Crusoe kind of chalets away from the ground with a large thatch roof.
 The sea around Mafia Island is also significant for diving and Thanda works.
 These islands feature the docile dugong and turtles.

-This island is popular as the Millionaire’s Island and located about 5 kilometres away from the northeastern side of Zanzibar.
-It has a diameter of about 500 and circumference of 1.5 kilometres but comes with oval reef popular as Mnemba Atoll.
+This island is popular as the Millionaire’s Island and is located about 5 kilometres away from the northeastern side of Zanzibar.
+It has a diameter of about 500 and a circumference of 1.5 kilometres but comes with an oval reef popular as Mnemba Atoll.